juliejonak/Algorithms-I-Notes/README.md

 What is the time complexity now?

-Since we're only running the inner loop O(sqrt(n)) times, does that change the time complexity to O(sqrt(n))?
+Since we're only running the inner loop `O(sqrt(n))` times, does that change the time complexity to `O(sqrt(n))`?

-Again, let's expand this algorithm out to see how many loops are running:
+Again, let's expand this algorithm out to see how many loops are running by printing a count for each:

 ```
 def baz_expanded(n):